FLASH 1.0: A Software Framework for Rapid Parallel Deployment and Enhancing Host Code Portability in Heterogeneous Computing: Evaluation

 Table \ref{tab:benchmark} shows the comparison of host code compile-time control flow, SLOC, and normalized framework overhead for two benchmark host codes (N-Body and Particle Diffusion) implemented using four existing solutions (KOKKOS, RAJA, OpenMP, SyCL) and FLASH on CPU and GPU.
 The FLASH SLOC is based on the host code available in the FLASH repository.
 Table \ref{tab:benchmark} compares the SLOC of the host codes as they pertain to the preparation of the runtime (\textit{ie KOKKOS::Intialize}), device (\textit{i.e., device\_selector}), and inputs (\textit{i.e., buffers}), as well as dispatching tasks (\textit{i.e., RAJA::ForAll, submits, parallel\_for}).
-The SLOC do not include kernel definitions since they can highly vary depending on developer experience and algorithm.
-The comparison results show a reduction of SLOC that ranges from 1x to 2.2x, primarily resulting from the preparation of the runtime, device, and most importantly, input and dispatch (lambda functions).
+The SLOC does not include kernel definitions since they vary highly depending on developer experience and algorithm.
+The comparison results show a reduction of SLOC that ranges from 1x to 2.2x, primarily resulting from the preparation of the runtime, device, and, most importantly, input and dispatch (lambda functions).
 The performance varies based on a combination of framework and kernel implementation.
 However, all simulations maintain the same parameters across frameworks, such as the number of particles and iterations.
 OpenMP notably has the most overhead for both kernels on CPU at 24\% and 17\%, respectively.
-FLASH has <2\% overhead on CPU, with 6\% and 13\% on the GPU.
+FLASH has less than 2\% overhead on CPU, with 6\% and 13\% on the GPU.
 This is directly attributed to inefficiencies in the CUDA device runtime logic and will be optimized in later releases.
-By managing data preparation to the device runtime, FLASH alleviates the data synchronization and preparation across single and multiple submissions.
+FLASH alleviates data synchronization and preparation across single and multiple submissions by managing data preparation to the device runtime.
 The overhead across frameworks was nearly all inconsequential and served as a fraction of the runtime, with OpenMP taking the most notable time vs. the kernel runtime at a fourth of the runtime for OMP target offload.
-The FLASH kernel benchmarks were written with a unit test fixture since we in the process of integrating synchronization features into the main branch.
-This means that the kernel definitions are the final versions, and the host code is a close representation of the internal logic of FLASH.
-Furthermore, the sample benchmarks with multiple compile-time control flows also add additional complexity, as well as forfeits portability, and increases device-dependent application code.
-Since FLASH handles these control flows internally, a single unified control flow is achieved.
-Overall, FLASH can achieve up to 2.2$\times$ SLOC reduction, especially for the benchmarks that have high preparation costs.
+Table \ref{tab:more_benchmark} shows additional benchmarks with their host codes refactored from CUDA to FLASH.
+The kernels are still written in CUDA; however, their host codes have been rewritten to be dispatched from the FLASH runtime (using the CUDA backend).
+This table demonstrates the completeness of the API to support more complex codes with minimal framework overhead.
+The higher framework overhead numbers come from the embedded host and device side loop controls and predicate logic.
+The SLOC count reduction demonstrates the flexibility of the host code to defer dispatching the to frontend FLASH runtime, allowing for greater interoperability/portability from the host application.
+Furthermore, although this table only shows the combination of FLASH with the CUDA backend, with more time, it can be easily demonstrated for multiple runtimes (and devices) without host code modifications.
+Overall, FLASH can achieve up to 4.0x SLOC reduction, especially for the benchmarks with high preparation costs.